lrivallain/garmin-lt-public/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.